Economic Empowerment Center

 For people in poverty, finding a job is not the only hurdle—there are many barriers that make it almost impossible to keep their job.
 One of those barriers is transportation.

 The YWCA made a commitment to lower this barrier.
-If a woman is employed, and she earns below the poverty level she can come to the YWCA and get one $20 gas card per month.
+If a woman is employed, and she earns below the poverty level she can come to the YWCA and get one $25 gas card per month.
 She must show her current pay stub, which is compared to the poverty level (for example, $19,000 for a mother and two children).
 Nationally women in poverty have a 63% chance of retaining their employment, and we know these gas cards work because we exceed 65% retention.
+This is open to anyone living in Rock County living below the poverty line.

 The YWCA Rock County offers bus tokens or $25 gas-only cards each month, for those who qualify, to travel to and from work.
 Check out the income guidelines below.